Subscription Lists

 Augustine taught – the New is in the Old concealed – the Old is in the New revealed.

-God will never abandon His people – no matter how much they fail to live up to His intention and plans for us.
+God will never abandon His people – no matter how much they fail to live up to His intention, purposes and plans.

 He had a purpose for each one – from the moment of our conception – even though for a time that can be hidden.
 Once we are called by God, we remain one of His servants.